DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/bi_ds_ml_bs.md

    - Provide examples of companies using BI dashboards and ML-driven insights to stay ahead in competitive markets.
    - Highlight how this synergy can influence strategic initiatives, like market expansion and product development.

-### 4. **"Building a Data-Driven Business Strategy: The Role of Business Intelligence and Data Science"**
-   - Discuss how organizations can build a data-first strategy by leveraging BI tools for retrospective analysis and data science for forward-looking decisions.
-   - Explain the infrastructure needed to blend BI and ML in a way that serves both operational and strategic needs.
-   - Emphasize the importance of aligning data science initiatives with overall business goals for long-term success.

 ### 5. **"Machine Learning as the Next Evolution in Business Intelligence: Strategic Impacts"**
    - Focus on how ML is transforming traditional BI systems by providing more advanced analytics capabilities, like anomaly detection, trend analysis, and natural language processing.